smaakage85/mlflow/README.md

 mlflow run . -e training --env-manager local
 ```

-`mlflow run` requires an `MLproject` file specifying training specific options.
-As a bare minimum the `MLproject` must specify a training entrypoint.
+`mlflow run` requires an `MLproject` file specifying project specific options.
+In my taste, the `MLproject` should be as minimalistic as possible but at least specify training entrypoints.

 ## :computer: Computational environments

-The above experiments are all run in the active local environment.
+The above experiments are all run in the activen local environment.
 This means maximum flexibility on the developer side, which is great, but it also implies minimum reproducibility of the results.

+For increased environment reproducibility MLflow offers support for environment managers: `virtualenv`, `conda` and `Docker`.

 ### `virtualenv` environment

+The default environment manager in 'mlflow' is 'virtualenv'.

 ```bash
 mlflow run . -e training --env-manager virtualenv